oVirt/ovirt-site/source/project/multiple-storage-domains.html.md

 # Multiple storage domains

-The Multiple storage domain project aims to allow VMs to use disks located on more than one storage domain.
+The Multiple storage domain project aims to allow VMs to use disks located on more than one Storage Domain within the same Data Center.

 *   Feature lead: [ Jon Choate](User: Jumper45)